jina-ai/jina/docs/tutorials/chatbot.md

 ```

 Encoding is performed through a sentence-transformers model (`paraphrase-mpnet-base-v2` by default).
 We get the text
 attributes of docs in batch and then compute embeddings.
-Later, we set the embedding attribute of each document.
+Later, we set the embedding attribute of each Document.

 Now, let's implement our indexer (`MyIndexer`):
 ```python